|

 are picked up in random microseeding experiments, where it may be necessary to add e.g. diluted seed stock to get crystals.

-For example, in the experiment shown (below left), one drop has seed-stock, protein, reservoir solution; the second drop has no seed but
+For example, in the experiment shown (below below), one drop has seed-stock, protein, reservoir solution; the second drop has no seed but

 a little extra protein, while the third drop has no seed but a little extra reservoir solution.

-You have to transfer the cover slides onto the Linbro tray by hand.
+You have to transfer the cover slides onto the reservoir tray by hand.
 After a few drops the experiment can be paused to allow the transfer.

-Oryx8 can set up the reservoirs for optimization experiments, including 2-d grids and multivariate experiments (see below).
+Oryx8 can set up the reservoirs for optimization experiments, including 2D grid and multivariate experiments (see below).
 The hanging

 drop capability is not available for the OryxNano.